What Exactly is a “Fee?”

 - See Emerson College v.
 City of Boston, 39 Mass.
 415, 462 N.E.2d 1098, 1105 (1984).

 - See Rider v.
-County of San Diego, 1 Cal.4th 1, 15, 820 P.2d 10 (1991) which supports the same type of motivation.
+County of San Diego, 1 Cal.4th 1, 15, 820 P.2d 10 (1991) which recognizes the same type of biased language.

 - Such as the price of a daily lift ticket at Diamond Peak or a round of golf at the District’s Championship Course.